ForestAdmin/documentation-user-guide/other-tabs/collaboration/distribute-tasks-with-inboxes.md

 You must [contact a CS](https://www.forestadmin.com/contact-us?message=Subject:%20I%20want%20to%20enable%20the%20inbox%20feature) to have access to this feature.
 {% endhint %}

-The Inbox feature automatically assigns tasks among your team members based, improving the efficiency of your workflows.
+The Inbox feature automatically assigns tasks among your team member, improving the efficiency of your workflows.

 ## Creating an inbox

 Once the feature is enabled for your project, navigate to the Collaboration tab and enable the Edit Layout mode.

-In the left menu, find the "Inboxes" section and click "Create Inbox"
+In the left menu, find the "Inboxes" section and click "Create Inbox".

 An inbox is always based on a segment of a collection.
 In this example, we will create an inbox based on the `Documents` collection and the `Waiting for Validation` segment, which contains all the documents that have not been verified yet.